AlokD123/CanSat-Project_SW/README.md

 # README #

-This is the flight software for the Carleton University CanSat team, primarily for the 2014-2015 competition.
-Full details about CanSat may be found [here](http://www.cansatcompetition.com/).
+This is the flight software for the Carleton University CanSat team, primarily for the 2015 competition.
+Full details about the Int'l CanSat Competition may be found [here](http://www.cansatcompetition.com/).
 Note that the contents of this repository were migrated from a private Bitbucket repository which was used at the time of the competition, so author attributions are shown at the tops of files in lieu of a commit history.

 ### What is this repository for? ###